Quick Facts About Gold Bond

 Filed on October 28, 1990 and emerged on March, 9 1993.
 Filed again in August 19, 2002 and reorganized in August 6, 2003.

-Gold Bond’s History with Asbestos
+Gold Bond’s History With Asbestos

-National Gypsum’s wallboard materials became commonly known as Gold Bond products thanks to a promotional “gold bond” certificate that guaranteed its superiority.
-Eventually, the Gold Bond line of products expanded beyond wallboard and many of these products contained asbestos.
+In 1925, National Gypsum Company developed a light, flexible wallboard that performed better than other wallboards.
+The products became known as Gold Bond after a promotional “gold bond” certificate guaranteed their quality.
+Over time, the Gold Bond product line expanded beyond wallboard, and many of these products contained asbestos for strength and fire resistance.

 Development of Gold Bond Trust